federicotdn/verb/README.md

 And then execute the source block again with <kbd>C-c C-c</kbd>.

-Note: when Verb operates on a Babel source block, **it still takes into consideration the whole headings hierarchy**.
-This means that any attributes defined in lower-level headings will be brought over and potentially overriden by the current source block's.
-The request specifications in the lower-level headings may be defined in Babel source blocks as well; Verb will read them anyways.

-Note: the heading containing the source block where <kbd>C-c C-c</kbd> is pressed does not need to be tagged with `:verb:`.

 ### Export Requests

 You can export request specifications to other formats by using the `verb-export-request-on-point` command, by default bound to <kbd>C-c C-r C-e</kbd>.
 When used, you will be prompted for an export function name.
 The ones currently available are: